 Anca Panait and Greg Meikle of Glasgow’s AHR Landscape team have been successful with their competition entry for the prestigious International Garden Festival in Chaumont-sur-Loire, France, a festival that has been running for 25yrs.
-The theme for 2016 was ‘Gardens for the Coming Century’ and from over 300 original applicants, their garden is one of only 28 constructed and the only successful UK entry joining others from France, Italy, Switzerland, Belgium, The Netherlands, Russia, Canada, Korea and China.
+The theme for 2016 was ‘Gardens for the Coming Century’ and from over 300 original applicants, their garden is one of only 28 constructed and the only successful UK entry joining others from around the world.

 Their winning entry, 'Frankenstein's Nature', invites the visitor on a journey dominated by science where experiments can and do go wrong.
 By making the analogy with Mary Shelley’s novel, ‘Frankenstein’, the design concentrates on contrasting processes highlighting the unpredictability and temporality of scientific actions and their potential results.
 Elements that are normally un-associated are paired together as a way of highlighting their intrinsic features and heightening visitor’s senses.
 Touch, smell and hearing are all present through different material associations.